biofermin2/cl-ej/README.md

 ~~~shellscript
 $ ./cl-ej-alc.ros [English word] or [idioms]
 ~~~
-but these are not so smart way.
+but these are not smart way.

 if you use these script more conviniently, you had better to export script path,and make alies by yourself.
+Especially using bindkey and function of zsh will make you happy.

 That's all.